EugeneGarmash/money-counter/README.md

-TODO BEFORE RELEASE

-1) Redux toolkit - slices + Reselect
-2) use Context API
-3) use correct share link
-4) deploy

 # money-counter
-Count your money while working
+Count your money while working \
-You can check the project out on [THE LINK](https://the_link)
+You can check the project out on [THE LINK](https://eugenegarmash.github.io/money-counter/) \

 You see a money counter written on the JS programming language with demonstration purposes.